katholiek-onderwijs-vlaanderen/sri/README.md

 List resources must contain a `$$meta` section.
 This `$$meta` section MUST contain these keys :

 - `count` : indicates the total number of references that match with the supplied URL parameters.
-- `next` : If more references are available for the specified URL paramter, and the `limit` has been applied to this *list* resource, `next` must contain a relative link to the *list* resource that contains the next page.
+- `next` : If more references are available for the specified URL parameter, and the `limit` has been applied to this *list* resource, `next` must contain a relative link to the *list* resource that contains the next page.
 Otherwise it SHOULD be omitted.
 - `previous` : If the client specified an `offset` that is larger than `limit`, then `previous`.
-Otherwise is SHOULD be omitted.
+Otherwise it SHOULD be omitted.

 ## Usage of keys
 Every *regular* resources MUST have a UUID value to identify it in the system in a reliable, stable way.
 This UUID MAY NEVER change over the lifetime of the resource.
 All UUID’s should be represented in the same way: {8 characters}-{4 characters}-{4 characters}-{4 characters}-{12 characters}, including hyphens.
 All characters MUST be lowercase.